bcgov/ckanext-bcgov/README.md

 This extension provides the basic customized features on the [BC Data Catalogue](http://catalogue.data.gov.bc.ca), such as schema updates, theme changes, etc.

+ckan core and other required ckan extension including python modules are included as part of requirement.txt

 Installation
 ============